kevinhermawan/swift-llm-chat-anthropic/README.md

 To learn more about prompt caching, check out the [Anthropic documentation](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching).

-## Donations
+## Support

 If you find `LLMChatAnthropic` helpful and would like to support its development, consider making a donation.
 Your contribution helps maintain the project and develop new features.

 - [GitHub Sponsors](https://github.com/sponsors/kevinhermawan)
 - [Buy Me a Coffee](https://buymeacoffee.com/kevinhermawan)

-Your support is greatly appreciated!
+Your support is greatly appreciated! ❤️

 ## Contributing